Cast copper is obtained after melting the metal and poured into different

 Applications of Cast Copper

-Cast copper is widely used for making different high quality and high performance parts, components and products for use in diverse fields and areas.
-Some of the fields where the metal alloy is used are:
+Cast copper is widely used for making different high quality and high

 - Architectural and building materials